Brentford vs Manchester United postponed due to COVID-19 outbreak

 [ MORE: Premier League injury and COVID-19 report ]

-It is not yet known exactly how many Manchester United players and/or first-team training staff have tested positive for the virus, but the club released the following statement earlier on Monday:
+It is not yet known exactly how many Manchester United players and/or first-team training staff have tested positive for the virus, but the club released the following statement earlier on Monday — MORE DETAILS:

 “The club can confirm that following PCR test confirmation of yesterday’s positive LFT Covid-19 cases among the first-team staff and players, the decision has been taken to close down first-team operations at the Carrington Training Complex for 24 hours, to minimize risk of any further infection.